COASTAL UNSTRUCTURED RESOLUTION FOR AQUATIC ENVIRONMENTS

 Co-Is: M. Espino (UPC), M. Mestres (UPC), D. Gonzales-Marco (UPC), J. Schulz-Stellenfleth (HZG), Johannes-Pein (HZG) J. Staneva (HZG), L. Boye Hansen (DHI-GRAs), S. Huber (DHI-GRAs), M. Olander Rasmussen (DHI-GRAs)

-Modelled (red) and measured (blue) surface current components inside Fangar Bay (Ebro Delta, NE Spain) for October, 2017.
-The CURAE 3-domain nested scheme was forced either by CMEMS-IBI (left) or CMEMS-MED (right).
+Figure 1.
+Schematization of the Mediterranean test case, showing the modelled (red) and measured (blue) surface current components inside Fangar Bay (Ebro Delta, NE Spain) for October, 2017.
+The 3-domain, nested, CURAE scheme was forced by CMEMS-IBI (left) or CMEMS-MED (right).

-Long term mean circulation and salinity distribution along the thalweg of the Ems (left), Weser (centre) and Elbe (right) estuaries.
+Figure 2.
+Schematization of the North Sea test case, showing the long term mean circulation and salinity distribution along the thalweg of the Ems (left), Weser (centre) and Elbe (right) estuaries in the German Bight.
 Top row, mean velocity; second row, difference between mean velocities in two different scenarios; third row, salinity during neap phase; bottom row, difference between spring mean and neap mean salinity.